 Regular exercise is an important part of a healthy lifestyle.
-People who lead an active life are more likely to live longer and less likely to develop serious diseases such as heart disease, cancer and diabetes.
+People who lead an active life are more likely to live longer and less likely to develop serious diseases such as heart disease and diabetes.

-Exercise not only improves your physical health, it also helps to reduce anxiety and lower your risk of developing other mental health conditions, such as depression.
+Exercise not only improves your physical health, it also helps to reduce anxiety and lowers your risk of other mental health conditions such as depression.

 People of all ages can benefit from doing some exercise.
 It’s important that regular physical activity is a part of life for children, adults and older people.

 It doesn’t have to be a vigorous workout and you can find ways to fit physical activity into your daily routine.
 It may be as simple as walking to and from the shops instead of getting in the car.
 If you have never exercised or haven’t for a while, it needn’t take much effort to get started.
 After all, doing some physical activity is better than doing none at all.
 Even doing a little more exercise than usual can help reduce your risk of certain long-term health conditions.

 Doing regular aerobic activity, such as walking, swimming or cycling, can help prevent a number of long-term conditions.
 Aerobic exercise is anything that involves moving your body’s large muscles repeatedly, such as running and swimming.
 Whether you’re just starting or have always been active, make sure you take steps to stay injury free and able to perform to your best.
 Nutrition and hydration play key roles in this.
 It’s important to eat the correct foods to provide the fuel you need to exercise, as well as drinking enough water to keep you hydrated.

 Some of the health benefits of aerobic exercise are described below.